Stanley Roseman drawing Trappist monks in choir

 Work in the Fromagerie at the Trappist Convent of Echourgnac in Aquitaine

 The Bibliothèque Nationale de France in a biographical essay on the artist commends Roseman for his "profound interest in the human condition in portraying different kinds of people, professions, social or artistic groups."
-Exemplary of this statement is the poignant drawing seen here of an elderly person who continues to work in the monastery and to contribute to the life of the community.
+Exemplary of this statement is the poignant drawing seen here of a woman of advancing years who continues to work in the monastery and to contribute to the life of the community.

 8. A Trappist Monk at Dinner, 1978